simonitalia/BullsEye/README.md

 iOS and Swift for Beginners

 # Education supplier
-This iOS app is developed as a guided project in the learning path tutorial series "iOS and Swift for Beginners" undertaken at https://raywenderlich.com.
+This iOS app is developed as a guided project from the "Your fist iOS App" video tutorials, which forms part of the learning path tutorial series "iOS and Swift for Beginners" authored by https://raywenderlich.com.

 # Topics / milestones